Nechja/Drink-Book-Data-Entry-App/README.md

 # Drink-Book-Data-Entry-App

-This application is purpose-made for entering in drinks from my old bar.
+This application is purpose-made for entering in drinks from my old bar to xml.

 ### Some Backstory